-A postdoctoral fellowship with the Hutch offers the opportunity to work on the cutting edge of biomedical research in a supportive, collaborative environment with faculty and staff who are dedicated to helping their trainees achieve their career goals.
+Fred Hutch has more than 200 postdoctoral fellows working in labs across all five research divisions.
+We provide postdocs with the opportunity to work on the cutting edge of biomedical research in a supportive, collaborative environment with faculty and staff who are dedicated to helping their trainees achieve their career goals.

 — Dr. Rachel Perret, postdoctoral research fellow studying T-cell therapy in Dr. Phil Greenberg’s lab